House of Torture: History

-Formation (2021)
+Formation; Evil's leadership (2021–2026)

 After Evil won the 2020 New Japan Cup, in part due to outside interference by Bullet Club, he defected to the stable, after turning on Los Ingobernables de Japón leader Tetsuya Naito.
 Evil went on to win the IWGP Heavyweight and IWGP Intercontinental Championships and enlisted a new stablemate, Dick Togo, as his manager and spokesperson.
 He also temporarily took over as the top representative member of Bullet Club in Jay White's absence due to the restrictions imposed by the COVID-19 pandemic, with White still serving as the recognized official leader.
 As Evil was still NEVER Openweight 6-Man Tag Team Champion with Bushi and Takagi despite his betrayal, he became the first triple champion in the history of New Japan Pro-Wrestling.
 Meanwhile, Sho began pursuing his singles career, following his partner Yoh's injury.
 After a losing streak in August 2021, Sho turned on Yoh, disbanding Roppongi 3K.

 Their rivalry culminated into a match on September 4 at Wrestle Grand Slam in MetLife Dome, where Sho defeated his former teammate.
 Afterwards, Sho was accepted into Bullet Club by Togo, Evil and Yujiro Takahashi.
 In the aftermath of Sho's addition, he, Togo, Evil and Takahashi formed their own subgroup within the stable, called "House of Torture".
 The following day, Evil unsuccessfully challenged Shingo Takagi for the IWGP World Heavyweight Championship.

-Championship pursuits and expansion (2023–present)

 On January 5, 2023, at New Year Dash!!, House of Torture (Evil, Togo and Takahashi) attacked Ren Narita, before Minoru Suzuki and his former Suzuki-gun stablemate El Desperado came out for the save.
-Afterwards, in a post-match interview, Desperado, Suzuki and Narita, challenged Evil, Takahashi and Sho for the NEVER Openweight 6-Man Tag Team Championship at The New Beginning in Osaka on February 11.
+Afterwards, in a post-match interview, Desperado, Suzuki and Narita challenged Evil, Takahashi and Sho for the NEVER Openweight 6-Man Tag Team Championship at The New Beginning in Osaka on February 11.
 At the event, Evil, Takahashi and Sho lost the titles to Strong Style (Suzuki, Narita and Desperado).
 Both trios continued feuding with each other over the following months, culminating in a No Countouts match on April 3 during the Road to Sakura Genesis tour, where Evil, Takahashi and Sho failed to regain the titles.
-The following month, Sho took part in the 2023 Best of the Super Juniors, finishing the tournament with a record of four wins and five losses, failing to advance to the semifinals.
+The following months, Sho took part in the 2023 Best of the Super Juniors while Evil participated in the 2023 G1 Climax, but they didn't win their tournaments.
+Following the tournament, on August 13, House of Torture embarked on a feud with Just 5 Guys, where Sho won the Provisional KOPW Championship from Taichi at Destruction in Kobe after Yoshinobu Kanemaru turned on Taichi and the Just 5 Guys stable and jumped to House of Torture.
+On October 9 at Destruction in Ryogoku, Evil unsuccessfully challenged Sanada for the IWGP World Heavyweight Championship.
+Five days later, in the final round robin match of the World Tag League, Ren Narita turned on his partner Shota Umino to join the House of Torture.